would you sell your sofa to get closer to your dream? a short story about doing whatever it takes.

 Fledgling or founded, we’ve all got a metaphorical sofa to sell, a risk to take.
 Something to put on the line.

-Sell it.
 Do what it takes.
 Whatever it takes.

 Go without so you can go for the gold.